microsoft/coyote/docs/_learn/tools/testing.md

 See also the [DGML diagram](/coyote/assets/images/raft.dgml) which you can open in Visual Studio.
 Here the Server state machines are colored in green, and the Leader states in red to highlight the bug found.

+## Unit Testing

+To use Coyote tester in a unit test environment see [Unit Testing](unit-testing.md).